 Let’s face it.
 The Baby Boomers — and that would include me — are getting older.
-We are flooding into the federal goverment’s Social Security and Medicare programs at a record pace — one person every 4 seconds.
+We are searching for the best hearing aids and we are flooding into the federal government’s Social Security and Medicare programs at a record pace — one person every 4 seconds.
 I am not there yet, but I can see the entrance from my upcoming birthday.
+It’s a fact of life getting older, we can’t stop it, it is just unfortunate that so many healthcare issues come along with it when we least expect it.
+I have a friend whose eyesight is not what it used to be, so he is looking into laser eye surgery from SharpeVision, he seems to be looking forward to it and I can’t blame him for that!

 This actuarial fact of life — or nightmare if you are frightened of the federal government’s escalating budget deficit crisis — has dire economic and social consequences.